Koyaanisqatsi: Filming

 Reggio and Fricke chose to shoot unscripted footage and edit it into an hour-long film.
 Production began in 1975 in St. Louis, Missouri.
 16 mm film was used due to budget constraints, despite the preference to shoot with 35 mm film.
 Footage of the Pruitt–Igoe housing project was shot from a helicopter, and Fricke nearly passed out during filming, having never flown in a helicopter before.
 Reggio later chose to shoot in Los Angeles and New York City.
 As there was no formal script, Fricke shot whatever he felt would "look good on film".
 While filming in New York City, Fricke developed an idea to shoot portraits of people.
 A grey paper backdrop was displayed in Times Square, and Fricke stood 10 ft back with the camera.
 People walking by started posing for the camera, thinking it was a still camera, and several shots from the setup ended up in the film.
 Reggio was not on location in Times Square when Fricke shot the footage and thought the idea of shooting portraits of people was "foolish".
 Upon viewing the footage, Reggio decided to devote an entire section of the film to portraits.
 The footage was processed with a special chemical to enhance the film's shadows and details, as all footage was shot only with existing lighting.
 The IRE's $40,000 was exhausted after the filming, and almost two cases of film had been used.
 The unedited footage was screened in Santa Fe, New Mexico, but Fricke said it was "boring as hell" and there were "not that many good shots".
 Fricke later moved to Los Angeles, and took a job as a waiter, unable to get a job in the film industry.
 While Fricke was working in Los Angeles, he edited the footage into a 20-minute reel, but "without regard for message or political content".

 The IRE was continuously receiving funding and wanted to continue the project in 1976, using 35 mm film.
 After quitting his waiting job, Fricke traveled with a camera crew to the Four Corners, which was chosen for filming for its "alien look".
 Due to the limited budget, Fricke shot with a 16 mm zoom lens onto 35 mm film.
 To compensate for the lens size, a 2× extender was added, which turned it into a full 35 mm zoom lens, allowing footage to be clearly captured onto 35 mm film.
 The two-week shoot included aerial footage taken from an airplane using a hand-held camera and ground footage taken using a tripod.
 The first aerial footage was too "shaky", so additional footage was taken from a camera mounted onto the airplane.
-Fricke traveled back to New York City in 1977, during which the New York City blackout occurred.
+Fricke traveled back to New York City in 1977, during which a major city-wide blackout occurred.
 Footage of the blackout was filmed in Harlem and the South Bronx, and the film was desaturated to match the appearance of the 16 mm footage.